 We started by sitting in the shoe store and observing how customers and salespeople spent their time.
 We recorded notes and made a behavioral map.

-From there, we did literature review and a competitive analysis.
+From there, we did secondary research and a competitive analysis.
 That led us to a "rose, bud, thorn" exercise to determine what was working well about the service, what could be improved, and the biggest pain points.

 The following are examples of the digital touchpoints customers and salespeople would interact with.
 View the video above to see them in context.